Aryangupta6612/SparkleHood_Assignment/README.md

 ## 📬 API Endpoints (Optional)

-> Add this section if you want to describe endpoints.
-Otherwise, feel free to remove it.

 - `GET /incidents` – List all incidents
 - `POST /incidents` – Create a new incident
 - `GET /incidents/<id>` – Get details of a specific incident